 What should I look for in a forex demo account?

 - Find a regulated platform – Obviously, with demo trading there’s no risk of you losing your capital.
-Still, you’ll want to make sure that the trading platform on which the demo account lives is compliant with all the relevant regulatory bodies.
+Still, you’ll want to make sure that the platform on which the demo account lives is compliant with all the relevant regulatory bodies.
 That way, if you decide you like the way the platform works in demo mode, you can start trading with real money, safe in the knowledge that your platform of choice is fully regulated.
 In the UK, the Financial Conduct Authority regulates forex trading.

 - Find a realistic platform – A good demo account should replicate a real-money account in as many ways as possible.
 We discuss some of the differences that are likely to arise in the FAQ section below.
 The fewer the discrepancies between a demo account and the real thing, the better prepared you’ll be to make trades with real money.